What’s the model description of Physical Therapy adopted by the Board of Directors of the American Physical Therapy Association?

 What types of scholarships and financial aid are available?

 Physical therapist assistant students have the opportunity to apply for scholarship awards from the Elk's Club as well as for numerous college and university scholarships.
 These awards are based upon scholarly achievement and the active support of the professional association.
 Many scholarships are available from the College of Applied Sciences and Arts and Southern Illinois University.
-Counseling for financial assistance is available at the Office of Financial Aid, Woody Hall, and (618) 453-4334.
+Counseling for financial assistance is available at the Office of Financial Aid, Student Services Building, 2nd Floor (618) 453-4334.

 What are the job opportunities and what is the average salary for a PTA?